American Tract Society: Today

 The American Tract Society has disseminated Christian tracts for over 185 years, and believes its mission and message are as relevant today as when it was formed in 1825.

-In 1978, ATS relocated its headquarters from New York to Garland, Texas.
-The move came about as a result of the growing number of churches and ministries purchasing ATS literature in Texas.
-The leaders of American Tract Society also discovered that it would be cost effective to have the ATS office in Texas.
+In 1978, ATS relocated its headquarters from New York to Garland, Texas; the move came about as a result of the growing number of churches and ministries purchasing ATS literature in Texas, as well as the cost efficiencies of having the ATS office in Texas.

 The ever-increasing advances in technology and social media present both challenges and opportunities for ATS in disseminating its message.
 Over the years ATS has developed a number of ways to present the gospel in a relevant and timely manner.
 ATS continues to develop new tools to communicate Christian teachings to the next generation.

 Through its international division (International Tract Society) ATS has approximately 136 print partners in 70 countries who print and distribute tracts in over 100 languages.
 The goal is to provide ATS print partners with the necessary resources and funding to print and distribute evangelism tools among disadvantaged churches and evangelists worldwide.